Waco biker brawl case declared a mistrial

 Waco, Texas (CNN)A judge declared a mistrial Friday in the case of Jake Carrizal, a leader of the Bandidos motorcycle group who was charged with organizing the Twin Peaks biker brawl that left nine people dead in May 2015.

 Carrizal faced two counts of engaging in organized criminal activity and one count of directing the actions of a criminal gang.

-A mistrial was declared on all three counts on Friday.
+A mistrial was declared on all three counts on Friday after the jury was unable to reach unanimous verdicts on any of the counts.

 The Twin Peaks biker brawl shootout stands as one of the most notorious chapters in outlaw motorcycle biker history.